greg-raven/Department-21/_posts/2009-08-22-haunting-questions.md

 How important does a person have to be before they are considered assassinated instead of just murdered?

-Why do you have to ‘put your two cents in’… but it’s only a ‘penny for your thoughts’?
+Why do you have to “put your two cents in” … but it’s only a “penny for your thoughts”?
 Where’s that extra penny going to?

 Once you’re in heaven, do you get stuck wearing the clothes you were buried in for eternity?